JuliaGeometry/KDTrees.jl/README.md

 ### K-Nearest-Neighbours

-The exported function `knn(tree, point, k)` finds the *k* nearest neighbours to a given point.
+The function `knn(tree, point, k)` finds the *k* nearest neighbours to a given point.
 The function returns a tuple of two lists with the indices and the distances from the given points respectively.
 These are sorted in the order of smallest to largest distance.

 ```julia
 using KDTrees